The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Summary and Conclusions

 \section{Summary and Conclusions}

-We have measured the rest-frame ultraviolet (UV) continuum slopes ($\beta$) for a sample of $176$ galaxy candidates at $\langle z \rangle = 10.5$.
-The majority of these candidates ($\simeq 70$ per cent) are drawn from our new wide-area \emph{JWST} sample (Section \ref{subsec:widea-area-catalogue}).
-This new sample has enabled us to improve upon our previous work \citep{cullen2023} in terms of sample size, on-sky area covered and median imaging depth.
+We have measured the rest-frame ultraviolet (UV) continuum slopes ($\beta$) for a sample of $172$ galaxy candidates at $\langle z \rangle = 10.5$.
+The majority of these candidates ($\simeq 70$ per cent) are drawn from our new wide-area \emph{JWST} sample with absolute UV magnitudes in the range $-20.5 < M_{\mathrm{UV}} < -17$ (Section \ref{subsec:widea-area-catalogue}).
+This new sample has allowed us to improve on our previous work \citep{cullen2023} in terms of sample size, on-sky area, and median imaging depth.
 Using a robust power-law fitting technique validated against available spectroscopy (Section \ref{subsec:measuring_uv_slope}), we report precise estimates of $\langle \beta \rangle$ at $z > 10$.
 The main aim of this analysis is to use the \emph{average} values of $\beta$ for these galaxies to place constraints on the typical dust obscuration experienced at the earliest cosmic epochs.
-Our main results can be summarized as follows:
+Our main results can be summarised as follows:

 \begin{enumerate}